J.D., Northeastern University School of Law

 Ms. Matas is an active community leader.
 She served for over two decades as a member of the Board of Directors of TotalBank, a $3 billion South Florida, full service community bank which was acquired by City National Bank, and chaired several committees including the Risk Committee, which oversaw corporate risk governance and risk management processes.
-She is a member of the Hispanic National Bar Association (HNBA), and serves as Law School Liaison.
-She served for three terms as national Chair of the HNBA LGBT Division, and also served on the HNBA’s Executive Committee as General Counsel and as Vice-President of External Affairs.
+She is a member of the Hispanic National Bar Association (HNBA), and serves as National Law School Liaison.
+She served for three terms as National Chair of the HNBA LGBT Division, and also served on the HNBA’s Executive Committee as General Counsel and as Vice-President of External Affairs.
 She is a member of the Miami Chapter of Commercial Real Estate Women and of the National Advisory Council of the National Center for Lesbian Rights.
 She was founding president of the Board of Directors of Americans for Immigrant Justice and served as President from 1996-2000.
 She served on the Florida Bar Board of Governors from 1992-1996.
 In 2018, Ms. Matas was invited to join the prestigious International Women’s Forum, an invitation-only, membership organization of diverse and accomplished women from 33 nations on six continents.
 She was also invited to participate in the 2018 LGBTQ Executive Leadership Program at Stanford University Graduate School of Business, designed to grow LGBTQ leadership in the C-Suite nationally and internationally.
 In 2019 Ms. Matas was appointed to the American Bar Association’s Commission on Sexual Orientation and Gender Identity (SOGI).
 In 2021 she joined the board of Stonewall National Museum and Archives.

 Born in Havana, Cuba, Ms. Matas grew up in San Juan, Puerto Rico.
 She received her Bachelor of Arts degree in Economics, magna cum laude, from Regis College in Weston, Massachusetts, and her Juris Doctor from Northeastern University School of Law in Boston, Massachusetts.